 Hello Community,

-I am Working with folders using Email API to retrieve a list of folders and have encountered an issue related to pagination and the next_cursor
+I am Working with folders using Email API to retrieve a list of folders and have encountered an issue related to pagination and the next_cursor value.

 Problem:

-When I request folders using a limit greater than 10 (e.g., 200), the next_cursor
+When I request folders using a limit greater than 10 (e.g., 200), the next_cursor returned by the API becomes very long, such as:

 "next_cursor": "djE6WyJBQU1rQURRME5tSm..." // total character count is 87260